BasicOS

 (gdb) bt

-As expected, first, function main was called, and now the program is currently executing function computeRandom.
+As expected function main was first called and then function computeRandom.

 Breakpoint 2 at 0x555555555215: file proc2.c, line 9.